OliverMKing/AKS-Actions-Docs/README.md

 A breaking change means that the action behaves functionally differently than the previous version with the same exact input (other than bugfixes).
 This includes things like new required inputs.

+## Common issues

+### Can't merge due to conflicting tags

+We remap our remote tags with our release workflows.
+Major version tags will always point to the latest version (ex: v2 will point to v2.0 then if a v2.1 is created it will be remapped to that).

+Run `git fetch --tags --force` to update local tags.